 The remains of the Krasen fortress speak of the medieval history of the town.
 They are situated on the south slopes of the Sashtinska Sredna Gora, in close proximity to Panagyurishte.
 The fortress had existed as an important administrative and cultural Medieval Bulgarian town center.
-The life inside it faded in the end of the 14th century, when it was conquered and set on fire by the Ottoman conquerors.
+The life inside it faded at the end of the 14th century when it was conquered and set on fire by the Ottoman conquerors.

 The Panagyurishte region was one of the centers of the Bulgarian Revival (18th – 19th century) and the struggles for national liberation from Ottoman dominion.
 During the April Uprising against the Ottoman ruling in 1876, the town was a canter of the 4th revolutionary region.
-There the population rose in the largest scale and the riot was the most organized.
+There, the population rose in the largest scale and the riot was the most organized.
 During the struggles for national liberation and uniting, the people from Panagyurishte gave more than 1 100 victims.
 A Memorial Complex entitled Apriltsi was constructed in honor of the heroes of April 1876.
-It is situated on the historical hill of Manyovo Bardo in the town center.
+It is situated on the historic hill of Manyovo Bardo in the town center.
 The historical locality of Oborishte, related to the April Uprising is situated 9 km north-west from it.
 One can get to it by a picturesque tourist path.

 The old churches are among the most interesting landmarks of the town.
 The oldest church in the town is St. Todor Tiron, built more than 400 years ago.
 A temple called Holy Blessed Virgin was sanctified in 1823 next to it.
 The cathedral church St. George was also built in the period 1856 – 1860.